 After setting the equipment to order, the trial was made from the cape next to the house.
 Although it was already late, it was not dark, and we caught the first perch.
 It tasted so good!

-The following days, we caught more perch and trout.
+In the following days, we caught more perch and trout.
 One day, we were lucky to catch a pike weighing 3 kg.
 For us, it seemed that we had got something extraordinary.
 But we heard from Vilho that Samis do not value pike; they are more up to catching trout.

 The story continues with A short visit to Norway and the Arctic Ocean.